CommonWealthRobotics/bowler-kernel/design.md

 #### Hardware Operations

-- Load a robot from its config file from a file specifier.
+- Load a robot from its config file (given as a file specifier) and a connection method.
-  - Must specify whether to connect to hardware or a simulator via a connection method.
-    - In the hardware case, a device connection method must be specified.
-    - In the simulator case, a simulator plugin must be specified.
-  - If the connection method did not work, an error is sent back to the client.

 #### Plugin Operations